RajKumarMatangi/OpenCart-Manual_Test_Repo/README.md

 This repository contains test cases for the user authentication features of the OpenCart application, focusing on registration and login functionalities.

+## ⭐ Star This Project

+If you find this project helpful or interesting, please give it a star!
+Your support helps others discover this project.

 ## Description

 The tests ensure that the registration and login processes work correctly, covering various scenarios such as: